Skip to main content

-Tri Pointe Homes, one of the nation’s top homebuilders, has rapidly expanded across Colorado and the western U.S.—but many homeowners are reporting construction defects, warranty frustrations, and safety concerns.
-If you purchased a Tri Pointe home and are experiencing problems, you may have legal rights.
+Tri Pointe Homes is one of the nation's top homebuilders.
+The company has rapidly expanded across Colorado and the western United States.
+However, many homeowners are reporting construction defects, warranty frustrations, and safety concerns with their new homes.

 Homeowners across the country have raised concerns about workmanship and building code violations in newly constructed Tri Pointe properties.
-Some of the most commonly reported issues include:
+The most commonly reported issues include:

 • Cracked or defective stucco and exterior siding